Finance Barometer 2021 Credit Report Loan Statistics

 • Standard deviation (SD) remained at high levels, which indicates the continuation of a divisive credit sentiment.

-• The most optimistic voters are from Indonesia, Georgia, Bulgaria, Russia, Estonia, the USA, Netherlands, and Germany.
+• The most optimistic voters are from Indonesia, Georgia, Bulgaria, Russia, Estonia, the USA, the Netherlands, and Germany.

 • The most pessimistic voters are from Hungary, Sweden, Poland, Spain, Slovakia, Latvia, Brazil, and Czechia.